Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 When the site is established then set up a payment gateway with a payment service provider, and pay a smaller commission.

 Affiliate marketing offers payment for promoting or endorsing a product.
-A special link to a product is added onto a website or blog.
+A special link to a product is added to a website or blog.
 Some PayPerClick, others offer a percentage of the sale.

 Using affiliate marketing important points to remember are: